finom/defi/README.md

 defi.calc(obj, 'greeting', ['first', 'last'], (first, last) => `Hello, ${first} ${last}`);

-// and we want to set up a two-way data binding between the props and corresponding DOM nodes defi.bindNode(obj, 'first', '.first');
+// and we want to set up a two-way data binding between the props and corresponding DOM nodes defi.bindNode(obj, {
-defi.bindNode(obj, 'last', '.last');
-defi.bindNode(obj, 'greeting', '.greeting');
+  first: '.first',
+  last: '.last',
+  greeting: '.greeting'
+});
 ```

 If `first` or `last` is changed then event handlers print info about that to console, `greeting` property is updated, `.greeting` element is populated by calculated data (by default "Hello, John Doe").
 And it happens every time when these properties are changed and doesn't matter how.
 You can do `obj.first = 'Jane'` or you can type text into its field, and everything will happen immediately.
 That's the real reactiveness.
-Check the example above [here](http://jsbin.com/qolulirela/1/).
+Check the example above [here](http://jsbin.com/qolulirela/3/edit).

 ## What is that?